8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/the-game/content.md

 I didn't like crossing the bars.
 But my teammates wouldn't let me not even try; they managed me and established expectations.

-Meanwhile, in business, we tend to "nice" each other to death.
+Meanwhile, in business, we tend to "nice each other to death.”
 I can't call out my teammate or tell them what to do, "That's not my role.
 We need a manager to do it."
 In other words, "I think there needs to be a stick, but I don't want to be the bearer (delegation as dumping—only this time, it's delegating 'up')."

 Embrace your inner child.
 Not as fiction but as the reality that once was.
 Remember that you might be like I was initially trying to cross the monkey bars, though.
 Both when I was young and a few years later (post-puberty)

 I was visiting my mom.
 I went back to my old school and playground.
 I stood on the narrow platform.
 I jumped to the third bar.
 I caught it.
 I had never been able to do that when I was at the school.

 I didn't realize I was much taller, and I simultaneously hit the crown of my head on the second bar.
 I fell to the deck.
+(My hands had even instantly become blistered and torn because the daily cultivation of callouses had gone away.)

 It took a little while before I tried out playground equipment again.